dbdesign-students-spring2024/5-database-design-VideoStorms/README.md

 ## Non-Compliance with Normal Forms

 ### 2NF Non-Compliance:
-The original dataset's compliance with 2NF is contingent upon the identification of a composite key.
+The original dataset's compliance with 2NF depends upon the identification of a composite key.
 Assuming a combination of `assignment_id` and `student_id` could serve as such, the dataset does not exhibit clear partial dependencies, which are typical indicators of 2NF violation.
-However, the lack of an explicit composite key in the given structure means this dataset's alignment with 2NF remains largely theoretical.
+So as there is no composite primary key it is unlikely that this dataset violates 2NF, however no primary keys are specified.

 ### 3NF Non-Compliance:
 The dataset likely violates 3NF due to transitive dependencies present.
-Specifically, attributes such as `professor_email` are dependent on `professor`, which in turn is dependent on `assignment_id`, illustrating a classic transitive dependency scenario.
-This undermines the requirement that all non-key attributes must be directly dependent on the primary key alone, without any intermediary attributes.
+Specifically, attributes such as `professor_email` are dependent on `professor`, which in turn is dependent on `assignment_id`, this is a classic transitive dependency scenario.
+This violates the requirement that all non-key attributes must be directly dependent on the primary key alone, without any intermediary attributes.

 ### 4NF Non-Compliance:
 The dataset displays multi-valued dependencies, notably between assignments and readings, and between professors and assignments.
 These dependencies are independent of each other and do not rely on a singular primary key, contravening the core stipulation of 4NF that mandates the absence of non-trivial multi-valued dependencies in the table structure.